Home Buying #Industry News #Real Estate

 When tracked over many years, GDP can show whether Canada’s economy is growing or contracting.
 When GDP is on the rise, it is a sign of good economic health.
 Meanwhile, contracting GDP indicates that Canada is not working at full capacity or might be heading toward, or is already in, an economic recession.

-Statistics Canada reported that the Canadian economy grew 0.1% in March, following a 0.2% contraction in February.
+Statistics Canada reported that the Canadian economy contracted 0.1% in April, following a 0.2% increase in March.

 Sectors that saw contractions include: